Pope Francis’ encyclical: your questions answered

 Love and care for creation are an essential dimension of our faith.
 A social encyclical on human development and the environment, like Laudato Si', helps Catholic believers address, reflect and respond to the environmental challenges our world is facing today.
 It helps us answer difficult questions such as: how do we love our neighbours in need by sharing wealth and at the same time love our Earth by promoting sustainability?
 How do we promote economic growth and respect the common good?

-In September, global leaders will meet for a United Nations Summit in New York to negotiate new Sustainable Development Goals that will set the direction and targets for development for the next 15 years.
-Pope Francis will be speaking at this meeting.
-In December, international leaders will also meet in Paris to secure a global climate deal.
-In both meetings, international decision makers will make critical choices about development and the environment that could impact the lives of millions of people, especially our brothers and sisters living in the poorest countries.
-In this context, the timing of the Pope’s encyclical couldn’t be more pertinent.
+In September 2015, global leaders met for a United Nations Summit in New York to negotiate new Sustainable Development Goals that will set the direction and targets for development for the next 15 years.
+Pope Francis spoke at this meeting.
+In December 2015, international leaders met in Paris to secure a global climate deal.
+In both meetings, international decision makers were making critical choices about development and the environment that could impact the lives of millions of people, especially our brothers and sisters living in the poorest countries.
+In this context, the timing of the Pope’s encyclical couldn’t have been more pertinent.

 Why has the Pope published his encyclical now?